umccr/neoantigens/README.md

 Works offline now!

 As we see further, `NetChop` and `NetMHCstabpan ` just add some annotations and don't seem to do any filtering (however those can be done manually), so are quite optional.
 On the other side, as we see further, the login node is sufficient to run the tool on full data.
-Also keeping in mind an option to fall back to the Dockerized version to run on AWS (see in the end of this document).
+Also keeping in mind an option to fall back to the Dockerized version to run on AWS.

 ## Running on NeverResponder